Muazzy/Muazzy/README.md

 <p>
 <img align="left" width="20%" src="https://github.com/Muazzy/Muazzy/blob/main/images%20and%20gifs/left-tourch.gif"></a>
 <img align="right" width="20%" src="https://github.com/Muazzy/Muazzy/blob/main/images%20and%20gifs/right-tourch.gif"></a>
-<p align="center"> I'm a Bechlors student in the field of Software Engineering currently in 3rd year at MUET, Jamshoro.
-I'm Passionate about learning new things and love to Design & Develop Apps in Flutter.
-I am Currently honning my Flutter skills further more & also learning full stack web development alongside with it. </p>
+<p align="center"> I'm a final year Software Engineering student at MUET, Jamshoro, with a passion for learning and a love for designing and developing Flutter apps.
+I'm currently expanding my Flutter skills and also exploring full stack web development.
+It's an exciting journey that keeps me motivated to push boundaries in the world of software engineering. </p>
 </p>
 <br>
 <br>